ephracis/hermes/README.md

 ## Contribute

 You are free to contribute to the project.
 Extend it, refactor it, fix bugs you find, etc.
-Send me a pull request and I'll look into it.

 You can support my work by sending a contribution to the following bitcoin address:
 14xHJbs8hCxXzxe9Facv162AZmWyYEeWb1